js-questions/jsquestions-server/README.md

 POSTGRES_DB=js-questions-dev
 ```

-Feel free to change any value.
+Feel free to change any value as you see fit.

 ### Run the development server with docker: